portiaAI/portia-agent-examples/grocery-manager-agent/README.md

 - Grocery Store: Morrisons

 ## Prerequisites
-- Python 3.8 or higher
+- Python 3.11 or higher
 - A Morrisons online account
 - A Google account with access to Google Keep
-- The Portia SDK installed

 ## Setup
 1. Clone this repository: